-I can think of very few decorative items for the house that give me more pleasure than seeing fresh flowers sat out on a table or countertop.
+I can think of very few decorative items for the house that give me more pleasure than seeing fresh flowers set out on a table or countertop.
 There’s something so wonderful about seeing fresh buds soften a room with their bright faces.
 Today I am sharing how to create a frugal bouquet to add beauty and elegance to your home on a budget.

 If you’re into fresh flowers, you know that buying them can be pretty pricey.
 A bouquet of mixed flowers that may include something like four roses, some daisies, mums and carnations can run you right around $50 locally (In larger metropolitan areas it’s even higher).
 A dozen roses can easily run you $100 or more.

 So what is the thrifty solution?
 Aldi.
 It’s great because Aldi always has $3.99 bouquets!
 They typically have a variety of roses and mixed blooms for you to choose from and they are always $3.99 a bunch.
 On I Friday afternoon I love to buy three bunches and mix and match my own large bouquet at home.
 What would normally have been around $50 or more only costs me $12.
 Who can resist such a beautiful and thrifty luxury? 🙂